Last Updated on December 11, 2024 by Martina McKeough

 Try and make sure that the hairdryer is six or so inches away from your footwear and move it backward and forwards over the area so that the head doesn’t damage or burn your shoes.

-It usually takes a few minutes for the creases to start to disappear from your leather shoes.
+It usually takes a few minutes of using the blow dryer for the creases to start to disappear from your leather shoes.

 Using An Iron To Remove Shoe Creasing